-Part three in the Eating Healthy on a Budget is all about buying items in bulk!
+Part three in the Eating Healthy on a Budget series is all about buying items in bulk!

 I find that buying items I use often end up being cheaper in the long run when I purchase them in large quantities.
-Most grocery stores sell large batches of particular items at discount prices.
+Most grocery stores sell large batches of certain items at discounted prices.
 For example, ground beef or those giant bags of flour.
-Another example would be a 10 pound bag of potatoes, but since it’s just my husband and I, I skip the big bag of potatoes and settle for a smaller one to avoid waste.
+Another example would be a 10 pound bag of potatoes.
+But in our case, since it’s just my husband and I, I skip the big bag of potatoes and settle for a smaller one to avoid waste.

 I figure I’ll buy everything I can in large quantities if we can finish it in a reasonable amount of time or I can freeze it.
 Here are some things that freeze well:

 - Breads, pastries and baked goods (cookies, muffins)